 Home Schooled Students

 Students who are not graduates of high school may qualify for admission by taking the GED.
 The university requires official GED and ACT scores.
-Students with GEDs are admitted to the university according to the foregoing admission criteria.
+Applicants submitting a GED score will be reviewed individually.